kimchi-project/kimchi/docs/API.md

       Default is: empty (i.e. only root-users may access).
     * groups: A list of system groups whose users have permission to access the VM.
 Default is: empty (i.e. no groups given access).
+    * bootorder: list of devices in boot order
 * **DELETE**: Remove the Virtual Machine
 * **PUT**: update the parameters of existing VM
     * name: New name for this VM (only applied for shutoff VM)